Ectosymbiosis: Evolutionary history

 This niche specialization between species also leads to stabilization of symbiotic relationships between sessile and motile organisms.
-The ectosymbiotes can increase the fitness of their host by assisting with metabolism, nitrogen fixation, or cleaning the host organism.
+The ectosymbiont can increase the fitness of their host by assisting with metabolism, nitrogen fixation, or cleaning the host organism.
 The diversity of advantages has yet to be fully explored, but by virtue of persisting throughout all of recent evolution, they likely confer an adaptive advantage to many of the species that exist solely due to ectosymbiosis.

-Types of Host and Parasite Dynamic
+Types of host and parasite dynamic

-Although, ectosymbiosis is typically an evolutionary stable behavior, the different host and parasite dynamics independently vary in their stability.
+Although ectosymbiosis is typically an evolutionary stable behavior, the different host and parasite dynamics independently vary in their stability.

 Commensalism

 Commensalism is a form of symbiosis where one species is benefiting from the interactions between species and the other is neither helped nor harmed from the interaction.
 Ectosymbiotic commensalistic behavior is found frequently in organisms that attach themselves to larger species in order to move long distances or scavenge food easily; this is documented in remoras which attach to sharks to scavenge and travel.
 An additional ectosymbiotic example of commensalism is the relationship between small sessile organisms and echinoids in the Southern ocean, where the echinoids provide substrate for the small organisms to grow and the echinoids remain unaffected.